How to Build a Sales Culture for High Performance: A Small Business Guide

 7. Avoid Time-wasting Activities

 So often, you hear stories about unhappy employees who sat in a long meeting for information that “could’ve been in an email.”
 Since many salespeople work on production-based compensation, wasting their time is far more impactful than for someone entirely on a base salary.
-It’s important to differentiate between when meetings are necessary and when you can deliver the main points through a memo or other channel.
+Identify when meetings are truly necessary and when you can deliver the main points through a memo or other channel.

-Generally speaking, unless the initiative requires a collaborative or creative effort or is exceptionally vital, you can use another mechanism.
+Generally speaking, avoid calling for meetings unless the initiative requires a collaborative or creative effort.
 Furthermore, avoid sending reps to networking events that wouldn’t benefit them or your business.
-For instance, if your target market is strictly accountants, tax preparers, and auditors, forcing one of your salespeople to attend an insurance agent’s seminar event as sponsor reps would be a waste.
+For instance, your target market is strictly accountants, tax preparers, and auditors.
+In this situation, forcing one of your salespeople to attend an insurance agent’s seminar event as sponsor reps would be a waste.

-For planning how to use a sales rep’s time, consult with them on the best events to attend.
-Since they are typically the ones going, they generally have a strong sense of which organizations and events produce the most leads and best customers.
+To plan how to use a sales rep’s time, consult them on the best events to attend.
+They generally have a strong sense of which organizations and events produce the most leads and best customers since they are typically the ones going.

 8. Trust Your Sales Teams